Piscotty slam ties it in ninth, A’s beat Giants 8-7 in 10th

 The A’s delivered another dramatic late-game grand slam.
 Olson hit one to beat the Angels in 10 innings on opening night.
 Piscotty had another in walkoff fashion in a win over the Rangers earlier this month.

-“The magnitude of them, too, two walkoffs and one that ties the game on the road in the ninth,” manager Bob Melvin said.
+“The magnitude of them, too, two walkoffs and one that ties the game on the road in the ninth,” A’s manager Bob Melvin said.
 “Can’t explain it.
 You just try to get the pitcher on the defensive.”

 Until Piscotty’s mighty swing, the Giants were beating the slugging A’s at their own power game.